 What Changes Under the New Home Energy Model?

-Under HEM, gas boilers are capped at band D on the Heating System metric.
-That does not automatically fail a gas-boiler property.
+Under the proposed model, gas boilers are capped at band D on the Heating System metric.
+That would not automatically fail a gas-boiler property.
 But it does mean properties with gas heating need strong fabric or smart readiness scores to compensate.

 Properties with heat pumps, heat networks or other low-carbon heating will score well on the Heating System metric and have a simpler path to band C overall.

 Some properties that currently hold an EPC C certificate may fall below C when re-assessed under HEM.
-Getting a fresh assessment under current methodology before October 2026 may be worth considering for properties close to the band boundary.
+Getting a fresh assessment under current methodology before the model launches may be worth considering for properties close to the band boundary.

 Which Properties Are Most at Risk?